-In addition to posting information about certain offenders online, the Sex Offender Registration Act requires the Registry to provide information about registered offenders through a toll-free telephone number: 800-262-3257.
+In addition to making information about certain offenders available online, the Sex Offender Registration Act requires the Registry to provide information about registered offenders through a toll-free telephone number: 800-262-3257, option 2.

-Registry staff estimate that approximately 70 percent of the calls received on the toll-free line are from businesses, such as potential employers and volunteer groups who are screening applicants.
+Registry staff estimate that approximately 70 percent of the calls to the toll-free line are from businesses, such as potential employers and volunteer groups who are screening applicants.
 The remaining 30 percent of the calls are from private citizens.

-In 2014, individuals, representatives from non-profit and other organizations and employers placed 42,694 calls to the toll-free number, inquiring whether a specific person or list of persons is on the Registry.
+In 2015, individuals, representatives from non-profit and other organizations, and employers placed 33,821 calls to the toll-free number, inquiring whether a specific person or list of persons is on the Registry.
 Those inquiries required staff to conduct a manual search of the Registry database.

-The Registry also operates a dedicated phone line to assist law enforcement agencies and a main office line also receives calls from the general public and offenders who have questions about the Registry or registration obligations.
+The Registry also operates a telephone number exclusively for law enforcement agencies and another number for the general public and offenders who have questions about the Registry or registration obligations.

 Children's camps are required by law to conduct searches on all prospective employees and volunteers.
-The Registry accepts electronic files when there is a large number of names to be searched.
+The Registry also accepts electronic files when entities have a large number of names to be searched.
 In addition to increasing efficiency, acceptance of electronic files has contributed to a significant increase in the number of searches conducted.

-In 2014, the Registry handled 1,604 electronic submissions, which required staff to search 659,238 names against the Registry; that compares to 1,463 electronic submissions in 2012, which required a search of 250,168 names.
+In 2015, the Registry received 2,078 electronic submissions that required staff to search 884,879 names against the Registry; that compares to 1,604 electronic submissions in 2014, which required a search 659,238 names.

-Registry staff also searched another 154,325 names in response to calls made to the toll-free number in 2014.

-Total calls to the Sex Offender Registry 42,694
+Registry staff also searched another 143,893 names in response to calls made to the toll-free number.
+A total of 40,107 calls were made to the Sex Offender Registry in 2015:

-Toll-free telephone number 34,093
+Toll-free telephone number: 33,821

-Law enforcement telephone number 2,519
+Law enforcement telephone number: 1,846

-Main telephone number 6,082
+Main telephone number: 4,440